Abdulrahman1-1/drowsiness_in-vehicle_monitoring/README.md

 Replace `<your_project_name>` with your desired project name.

 3. Add Your Files
-Copy and paste the following files into your project directory:
+Find, copy, and paste the following files into your project's src folder:
 - `main.py`
 - `crew.py`
 - `custom_tool.py`